Actifio/actifiodataveilmasking/README.md

 DataVeil has the option  to use a Native Library to accelerate masking.
 To use this you need to run an installation process against the database being masked.
 However given we do not want to bring masking software anywhere near a production system and inserting this function into the database being masked would require additional post-script activity, the solution is to do the following:

-1. On the masking server create a dummy database called 'dummydb'.
-This database does not need any data in it.
+1. On the masking server create a dummy database called **dummydb**  This database does not need any data in it.
-1. In your dataveil folder there is a file located in a location similar to:   d:\dataveil\native\sqlserver\install_01_assembly.sql
+1. In your dataveil folder there is a file located in a location similar to:   ```d:\dataveil\native\sqlserver\install_01_assembly.sql```
-Edit this file and change the database name to 'dummydb' and the location of the relevant dll called DataVeilNativeCLR.dll You will need to make a total of three edits (enter the database name twice and change a path to the dll)
+Edit this file and change the database name to **dummydb** and the location of the relevant dll called ```DataVeilNativeCLR.dll```
+You will need to make a total of three edits (enter the database name twice and change a path to the dll)
-1. Having edited the install_01_assembly.sql file, you need to load and run it using Microsoft SQL Server Manager
+1. Having edited the ```install_01_assembly.sql``` file, you need to load and run it using Microsoft SQL Server Manager
-1. Presuming the first SQL file runs without error, then load and run the second SQL file called install_02_udf.sql
+1. Presuming the first SQL file runs without error, then load and run the second SQL file called ```install_02_udf.sql```
 1. Presuming this also runs without error then we have loaded the native functions into a local DB which can be used for masking other DBs.
 1. The final step is to edit your project to reference this DB during masking.
-This is done by supplying the dummydb name in the relevant section of the project with .dbo at the end.
-So in this example we used dummydb and it appears in the project as shown in the image below:
+This is done by supplying the **dummydb** name in the relevant section of the project with .dbo at the end.
+So in this example we used **dummydb** and it appears in the project as shown in the image below:

 ![DataVeil Native Function](https://github.com/Actifio/actifiodataveilmasking/blob/main/dv_sql_native.jpg)